Jason-M13/spam-filter/README.md

 ## Improvements to The System
 ### 1. Aesthetic Changes
-- A change we made to the interface was adding bolding labels and font
+- A change  made to the interface was adding bolding labels and font
 - Added a question prompt to select files

 ### 2. System Changes